dreamsofcode-io/loop/README.md

 ### Parallel

+> ⚠️ Since the features official release in 1.23, this method will now panic.

 A commonly used pattern in Go is to iterate over a slice of elements in parallel with a wait group.